snapjay/ngCart/README.md

 Really simple shopping cart for AngularJS
 -----------------------------------------------------------------
-AngularJS module consists of a set of directives to help you quickly impliment a shopping cart on your AngularJS app
+AngularJS module consists of a set of directives to help you quickly implement a shopping cart on your AngularJS app

 Documentation
 -----